afzalsayed96/vscode-react-icons/README.md

 ## Credits

-This project stand on the shoulders of original [`react-icons`](https://github.com/react-icons/react-icons) library.
+This project stands on the shoulders of original [`react-icons`](https://github.com/react-icons/react-icons) library.

-If you found it helpful, give them a star and consider buying their creator a coffee/beer
+If you found it helpful, give them a star on GitHub and consider buying their creator a coffee/beer